 Facts about children’s teeth in the UK

-Tooth decay in children has decreased in recent years, but there's still some way to go, as these dental statistics about children show:
+Tooth decay in children has decreased in recent years, partly thanks to better food labelling and restrictions on advertising high-sugar foods to children.
+But, considering that childhood dental caries is pretty much preventable, there's still some way to go.
+Take a look at these dental statistics about children to see for yourself.

-- 12% of 3-year-old children in England have dental caries, affecting an average of 3 teeth per child.
+of 3-year-old children in England have dental caries affecting an average of 3 teeth per child

 - 2.4% of 5-year-old children in England have had one or more teeth extracted because of decay.